callendeprieto/mkk-atlas9/README.md

 The ATLAS9 executables are in the bin folder.
 These have been compiled for a 64-bit Intel processor.
 If using a different architecture you will need to recompile ATLAS9 with ifort, which is now free as part of oneAPI.
 To recompile just enter the src folder and run 'make'.
 Here's an example on how to install ifort in ubuntu https://gist.github.com/SomajitDey/aeb6eb4c8083185e06800e1ece4be1bd

-You will need to copy mkk and kget from the perl folder to your home directory (e.g. /home/callende/perl), or anywhere you want in your path, and make them executable.
-Make sure this folder is in your path.
+You will need to get the Perl code 'mkk' in your path, and make sure it is executable.
 Set an environmental variable KURUCZ to the path where you downloaded the repository.
-For example, using bash, if you downloaded the repo to /work/<yourusername>/kurucz and copied mkk and kget to your home then include in your .bashrc:
+For example, using bash, if you downloaded the repo to /work/<yourusername>/mkk-atlas9 include in your .bashrc:

-export KURUCZ=/work/<yourusername>/kurucz
+export KURUCZ=/work/<yourusername>/mkk-atlas9

-export PATH=$PATH:/home/<yourusername>/perl
+export PATH=$PATH:$KURUCZ/perl

 2. Test